-This page explains time series equations that underlie Monte Carlo simulation and in particular the underlying formulas for volatility, mean reversion and other factors.
+This page works through time series equations that underlie Monte Carlo simulation and in particular the underlying formulas for mean reversion and other factors.
+I hope in each page I make it clear that development of the time series equation is far more important than running the simulation using multiple draws from a random distribution.
+In thinking about risk, an essential concept is the notion that things can go up and down and then come back to the average level — mean reversion.
+Alternatively, things can keep going up and down without some kind of inherent average.
+Oil prices follow a mean reverting patter while stock prices are supposed to have no mean reversion.
+I have been frustrated for many years in attempting to incorporate mean reversion into Monte Carol Simulation.
 Time series equations must have some kind of stochastic element, but they can include a host of other variables, the most important of which is mean reversion.
 I try to explain these things with some simple excel equations rather than trying to understand formulas in text books.
 Factors other than mean reversion can include minimum and maximum conditions that reflect periods of surplus capacity.
 A basic time series equation can be expanded to include sudden jumps, mean reversion, minimum levels, maximum levels and trends.

 The notion of making equations can be relate to philosophic ideas.
 In your life there will be random events such as pandemics, economic recessions, medical emergencies, dog bites, political upheaval … Your task in life is to manage these uncertain events and have a reasonably satisfying life.
 You can try to get some mean reversion with an education, an open mind, different debt levels and other equations on top of the random events.
 For example, if you lose your job during a recession but you have watched a lot of videos and have a resilient personality, you have more mean reversion.
 Maybe you should think about Monte Carlo and time series equations as more of a philosophy than some kind of practical statistical analysis that you will be able to use.